 My husband and I both reminisce how much we hated Brussels Sprouts as kids.
 So why do my kids absolutely love them?
-We were eating out on holiday one year and I took a punt and ordered a side serve of this much-maligned vegetable; I just like the way it read on the menu.
-The rest they say is history and here, I share my kids favourite vegetable (which we now have to count onto plates to make sure everyone has an equal amount).
+We were eating out on holiday one year and I took a punt and ordered a side serve of this much-maligned vegetable; I just like the way it read on the menu (char-grilled, mustard, lemon, flavours we all like).

 Brussels Sprouts are from the Brassica family of vegetables – the same family as the cruciferous vegetable broccoli, kale and cabbage.
 They are a great source of protein, dietary fibre, vitamins and minerals.
 Cruciferous vegetables contain cancer-fighting antioxidants called glucosinolates, but Brussels sprouts top them all when it comes to the total content.
 Brussels sprouts provide essential nutrient support for the body’s detox, antioxidant and anti-inflammatory pathways, all of which are important for fighting cancer.
 In Traditional Chinese Medicine, they are prescribed to help with digestion.